-(iv) Music Course Materials Students will be required to furnish mu
+(iv) Music Course Materials

 Students will be required to furnish musical instruments for participation in optional music courses.
 Use of a musical instrument without charge is available under the District's fee waiver policy.
 The District is not required to provide for the use of a particular type of musical instrument for any student.